ashraf-s9s/clustercheck-iptables/README.md

 mysqlchk_iptables -t
 ```

-Once satisfied, run the script in the background:
+Once satisfied, run the script as daemon:
 ```bash
 mysqlchk_iptables -d
 ```

-If you use non-default user/password, specify the them as per below (replace -d with -t if you want to test):
+If you use non-default user/password, specify them as per below (replace -d with -t if you just want to test):
 ```bash
 mysqlchk_iptables -d --user=check --password=checkpassword
 ```

-To stop the script:
+To stop it:
 ```bash
 mysqlchk_iptables -x
 ```